FOLLOW DISCIPLINE MAG

 Do you have any final thoughts you would like to share?

-Miles Seaton Rest In Peace brother
+Miles Seaton Rest In Peace brother.

-Edited photos by Kevin Bernier
+Skull images and live photos provided by Kevin Bernier